3 Different Types of Insects That Eat Wood

 Other common wood-eating insects include carpenter ants and wood-boring beetles.
 These insects can cause severe damage to homes and other structures made of wood.

-Below are the list and the way of digestion of the types of insects that eat wood.
+Below is the list and how to digest the insects that eat wood.

 1. Termites